ChristianDjurhuus/mlops_g27/README.md

 ## Project checklist

-Please note that all the lists are *exhaustive* meaning that I do not expect you to have completed very point on the checklist for the exam.
+Please note that all the lists are *exhaustive* meaning that I do not expect you to have completed every point on the checklist for the exam.

 ### Week 1